nick-frischkorn/jordanspecial/README.md

   --build       Choose 'exe', 'dll', or 'hta' --shellcode   File path to shellcode
   --etw         Patch the EtwEventWrite API
-  --unhook      Dll name to unhook (S1 only hooks ntdll.dll) --file        Check if a file path exists as an execution guardrail --hide        Hide the console window then calculate prime numbers for ~20s (exe & hta only) --user        Check if the current user is the specified value as an execution guardrail
+  --unhook      Dll name to unhook, ex: ntdll.dll --file        Check if a file path exists as an execution guardrail --hide        Hide the console window then calculate prime numbers for ~20s (exe & hta only) --user        Check if the current user is the specified value as an execution guardrail